c3lang/c3-web/docs/language-rules/conversion.md

 - Widening `float` conversions are only conditionally allowed<sup>*</sup>.
 - Narrowing conversions require a cast<sup>*</sup>.
 - Widening `int` conversions are only conditionally allowed<sup>*</sup>.
 - Signed <-> unsigned conversions of the same type *do not* require a cast.
-Note: 0.8.0 it requires a cast.
+Note: As of 0.8.0 it requires a cast.
-- In conditionals `float` to `bool` *do not* require a cast, any non-zero `float` value considered true.
+- In conditionals `float` to `bool` *do not* require a cast, any non-zero `float` value  isconsidered true.
 - Implicit conversion to `bool` only occurs in conditionals or when the value is enclosed in `()` e.g. `bool x = (1.0)` or `if (1.0) { ... }`

 C3 uses two's complement arithmetic for all integer math.